gallenszl/CFNet/README.md

 # CFNet
 This is the implementation of the paper CFNet: Cascade and Fused Cost Volume for Robust Stereo Matching, CVPR 2021, Zhelun Shen, Yuchao Dai, Zhibo Rao [\[Arxiv\]](https://arxiv.org/abs/2104.04314).

+Our method also obtains the 1st place on the stereo task of Robust Vision Challenge 2020

 Camera ready version and supplementary Materials can be found in [\[CVPR official website\]](https://openaccess.thecvf.com/content/CVPR2021/html/Shen_CFNet_Cascade_and_Fused_Cost_Volume_for_Robust_Stereo_Matching_CVPR_2021_paper.html)